betterscientificsoftware/bssw.io/Articles/Blog/2022-04-wosss-workshop-series.md

 # The Workshop on Sustainable Software Sustainability

 <!-- begin deck -->
 The name of the workshop may sound a little odd, but it has a serious purpose.
-David Bernholdt interviews the organizers of the 2021 Workshop on Sustainable Software Sustainability to learn more.
+We interview the organizers of the 2021 Workshop on Sustainable Software Sustainability to learn more.
 <!-- end deck -->

-#### Contributed by: Shoaib Sufi, Carlos Martinez-Ortiz, [Peter Doorn](https://github.com/pkdoorn), and [David E. Bernholdt](https://github.com/bernhold)
+#### Contributed by: Shoaib Sufi, Carlos Martinez-Ortiz, and [Peter Doorn](https://github.com/pkdoorn)
 #### Publication date: April 12, 2022

 **Question:** What is the Workshop on Sustainable Software Sustainability?